 The Golden Bridge is certainly a highlight and not to be missed!
 Plus it’s huge and pretty impossible to miss.
 If you want to snap some photos with fewer tourists in them, head to the bridge around 5:30pm.
 You’ll likely only have to share it with a few others.

-From the village you can walk up to the “spiritual zone” where there is a pagoda with lovely views of the park.
+From the French village, you can walk up to the “spiritual zone” where there is a pagoda with lovely views of the park.

 Fantasy Park is pretty much a run-of-the-mill video arcade.
 Except that most of the games and the rides are covered in the price of your admission to the park!
 You can spend several hours in here – playing the arcade games and enjoying the interactive rides.
 Be sure to try the bumper cars and try the ride in the center of the arcade that raises you to the ceiling and drops you back down!

 Keep in mind that most of the rides feature really outdated animatronics.
 But considering that they’re free, it’s worth trying them out for a few laughs.

 Near the entrance to the Fantasy Park is the alpine slide.
 It’s also included in your entrance fee but expect to wait in line.

 The Beer Garden actually looks quite similar to one that you’d find at Oktoberfest in Munich.
 But not quite as lively.
 If you visit during April 30 – December 31 you can catch the B’estival celebration.
 It’s not exactly a festival but you’ll find both Vietnamese and foreign employees dressed up in typical Bavarian attire in the giant enclosed beer garden.
 It’s a fun place to eat, drink, be merry, and watch the performances on the main stage.